Apr> Easter Vigil

 – th precedes C who carries the Paschal Candle, then the altar servers, Cc and the faithful follow, holding in their hands unlit candles.

-– At the door of the church C raising up the candle says: “Lumen Christi”/ “The Light of Christ”, and all respond: “Deo gratias”/ “Thanks be to God”.
+I. At the door of the church C raising the candle says: “Lumen Christi”/ “The Light of Christ”, and all respond: “Deo gratias”/ “Thanks be to God”.
 Then Cc and the other ministers light their candles from the flame of the Paschal Candle.

-– The Procession moves forward to the middle of the church.
-C raises up the candle again says: “Lumen Christi”/ “The Light of Christ”, and all respond: “Deo gratias”/ “Thanks be to God”.
+II.
+The Procession moves forward to the middle of the nave.
+C raises the candle again says: “Lumen Christi”/ “The Light of Christ”, and all respond: “Deo gratias”/ “Thanks be to God”.
 Cc and the other ministers pass the flame from the Paschal Candle to light the candles of the rest of the faithful.

 3. Easter Proclamation (Exsultet)